tfsumon/byteboltsec-hugo-test/content/english/blog/data-breach-prevention.md

 ---
 date: "2024-02-25"
-title: "How To Prevent a Data Breach In Your Company: Definition, Causes, and Prevention."
+title: "A Complete Guide To Prevent a Data Breach In Your Company."
 image: "images/blog/data-breach-prevention.png"
 description: "Discover how to prevent a data breach in your company.
 Learn the causes and steps needed to prevent a data breach in your company."
 author: "Breachsense"
-h1: "How to prevent a data breach in your company"
+h1: "How To Prevent A Data Breach in Your Company"
 intro1: "FACT: It takes an average of 204 days to identify a breach and then another 70 days to contain it."
 intro2: "To make matters worse, according to the [IBM Cost of a Data Breach Report](https://www.ibm.com/reports/data-breach), the average cost of a data breach reached an all-time high of USD 4.45 million."
 intro3: "Dealing with a data breach after the fact is expensive."